awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 **Note**
  For an example that shows how to convert the commonly used numPy array into the protobuf recordIO format, see [https://github\.com/awslabs/amazon\-sagemaker\-examples/blob/master/introduction\_to\_amazon\_algorithms/factorization\_machines\_mnist/factorization\_machines\_mnist\.ipynb](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/factorization_machines_mnist/factorization_machines_mnist.ipynb)\. \.

-In the protobuf recordIO format, Amazon SageMaker converts each observation in the dataset into a binary representation as a set of 4\-byte floats, then loads it in the protobuf values field\.
+In the protobuf recordIO format, SageMaker converts each observation in the dataset into a binary representation as a set of 4\-byte floats, then loads it in the protobuf values field\.
 If you are using Python for your data preparation, we strongly recommend that you use these existing transformations\.
-However, if you are using another language, the protobuf definition file below provides the schema that you use to convert your data into Amazon SageMaker protobuf format\.
+However, if you are using another language, the protobuf definition file below provides the schema that you use to convert your data into SageMaker protobuf format\.

 ```
 syntax = "proto2";